 Herpes viruses typically infect the oral or genital mucosa.
-When herpes affects the mouth, it causes the typical "cold sores" or painful blisters that form on the lips, mouth, or gums.
-Prior to the development of the blisters, there may be an itching, burning, or tingling sensation in the affected area.
+When herpes affects the mouth, it causes the typical "cold sores," which are painful sores or blisters that form on the lips, mouth, or gums.
+Prior to the development of the blisters, there may be a prodrome (early symptoms indicating onset of a particular disease) consisting of an itching, burning, or tingling sensation in the affected area.
 The virus remains dormant in the nervous system throughout life, and this is the reason that cold sores often recur in the same location.

 Pictures, Images, Illustrations & Quizzes

 Sexually transmitted infections like chlamydia and genital herpes are common STDs.
 Think you might have an STD?
 You’re not alone....

 Cold Sores Causes, Remedies, & Diagnosis

 How to get rid of cold sores?
 First learn about the herpes virus and how it causes cold sores.
 When are cold sores contagious?...

 What is genital herpes?
 Learn the causes, symptoms in men and women, and treatments for this common sexually transmitted skin...

 There are more sexually transmitted diseases than just the ones you've heard of.
 Find out what you've been missing with the STD...

 Examples of Medications for Herpes Symptoms and Signs